doodlesbykumbi/conjur-in-go/README.md

   "http://localhost:8000/authn/myConjurAccount/Dave@BotApp/authenticate"
 ```

-Secret retrieval + authn + authz.
+Secret writing + secret retrieval + authn + authz.
 For authn, as with Conjur in Ruby, tokens are verified against the token signing keys (from the slosilo keystore) based on the key id + fingerprint.
 From authn, we get the identity and use the stored procedure (`is_role_allowed_to`) to check for permissions before
 serving secrets to authenticated users.
 The data key is used to decrypt the secrets from the db.
 ```shell
 token=...